ecmwf/thermofeel/README.rst

 ======

 ..
-  In publications, please use our paper in SoftwarX as the main citation for **thermofeel**.
+  In publications, please use our paper in SoftwareX as the main citation for **thermofeel**.

+  To cite **thermofeel** the code currently please use:
+  Brimicombe C,Di Napoli C, Quintino T,Pappenberger F, Cornforth R and Cloke H,2021, *thermofeel: a python thermal comfort indices library*, https://doi.org/10.21957/mp6v-fd16

-For referring to the latest release of **thermofeel** please use this DOI_.
+For referring to the latest release of **thermofeel** please use this DOI:https://doi.org/10.21957/mp6v-fd16_.

 Acknowledgements
 ================